3.6 Inverse and Folded Scales

 An Aristo slide rule that includes CI, CIF, DF, and CF scales.
 Note, also, the L scale (log) along the bottom.

 The sequence of numbers on these inverse and folded scales are just the same as those on the standard C and D scales, but start at a different “phase” or end-point, or they are read in an opposite direction.
 Some manufacturers called slide rules with the CI scale a polyphase or maniphase rule (particularly by K&E and Dietzgen, respectively).
 Note that the A/B and K scales should be called “harmonics” of the base scale.
-It’s the CI scale, the CF/DF scales, and other similar scales and combinations that are truly the same scale with a different phase and hence it is these that create a so-called multi-phase slide rule.
+It’s the CI scale, the CF/DF scales, and other similar scales and combinations that are truly the same scale with an offset (or, different “phase”) and hence it is these that create a so-called multi-phase slide rule.